5 Of Golf's Most Important Missed Putts - Golf Monthly

 Bernhard Langer – 18th hole, 1991 Ryder Cup singles, Kiawah Island

-The German was 2dn with four to play, but got it back to all square with one to go.
+The German was 2 down with four to play, but got it back to all square with one to go.

 He faced a 6ft putt on the final green for Europe to retain the Cup, but it drifted agonisingly past the right edge.

-Langer has faced years of pain with the flatstick but has been cleaning up in the Champions Tour recently.
+Langer has faced years of pain with the flatstick but has cleaned up on the Champions Tour over the past decade.

 Tom Watson – 18th hole, 2009 Open Championship final round, Turnberry